Netherlands3D/Netherlands3D.github.io/docs/docs/developers/contributing/coding-standards.md

 It is important to read the full guide at [https://unity.com/how-to/naming-and-code-style-tips-c-scripting-unity](https://unity.com/how-to/naming-and-code-style-tips-c-scripting-unity) for a more complete picture of the coding guidelines followed in this project.

+### General Principles

+* Call a thing what it is.
+A bird should be called Bird.
+* Choose names that can be pronounced and remembered.
+* Be consistent.
+When you choose a name, stick to it.
+* Use Pascal case, like this: ComplicatedVerySpecificObject.
+Do not use spaces, underscores, or hyphens.
+* Do not use version numbers, or words to indicate their progress (WIP, final).
+* Do not use abbreviations: DVamp@W should be DarkVampire@Walk.
+* Keep the most specific descriptor on the left: PauseButton, not ButtonPaused.
+It is, for instance, easier to find the pause button in the inspector if not all buttons start with the word Button.
+* Some names form a sequence.
+Use numbers in these names, for example, PathNode0, PathNode1.
+Always start with 0, not 1.
+* Do not use numbers for things that don’t form a sequence.
+For example, Bird0, Bird1, Bird2 should be Flamingo, Eagle, Swallow.

+## Structure

+The organisation of your project folder should follow a similar pattern.

+!!! warning

+    We are in the process of moving project files to the structure below, until that process is complete you can expect to find asset folders directly in the root of the Assets folder.

+    For new components it is recommended to follow this structure.

+We differentiate between architectural folders and asset folders.
+Architectural folders are meant to organize the project in such a way that we have a modular -or composable- architecture with independent layers; asset folders can be found inside each architectural folder and is similar to the regular folder structure that is normal with Unity.

+### Architectural folders

+In the `Assets` folder there are four special folders:

+1. _Application - assets needed for the application itself, such as
+    - Rendering pipelines,
+    - Inputsystem,
+    - Overall ui,
+    - Bootstrapping
+    - etc.
+2. _BuildingBlocks - contains a series of folders for each building block that can be consumed by a functionality
+3. _Functionalities
+4. _UIKit

+### Unity Folder Structure

+- Animations
+- Editor
+- Fonts
+- Materials
+- Models
+- Resources
+- Prefabs
+- Scenes
+- ScriptableObjects
+- Scripts
+- Shaders
+- Sprites
+- Textures

 ## 2. Bracing Style

 We use the **Allman** style for braces, which is standard in most C# coding conventions.
 This style places opening